ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

           }));
         });

-2. Do not use ``NO_ERRORS_SCHEMA`` (`link <https://angular.io/guide/testing-components-scenarios#no_errors_schema>`_).
+3. Do not use ``NO_ERRORS_SCHEMA`` (`link <https://angular.io/guide/testing-components-scenarios#no_errors_schema>`_).
    This tells angular to ignore the attributes and unrecognized elements, prefer to use component stubs as mentioned above.

-3. Sinon uses sandboxes, which remove the need of keeping track of every fake created, which greatly simplifies cleanup and improves readability.
+4. Sinon uses sandboxes, which remove the need of keeping track of every fake created, which greatly simplifies cleanup and improves readability.
    Since ``sinon@5.0.0``, the sinon object is a default `sandbox <https://sinonjs.org/releases/latest/sandbox/>`_, meaning one doesn't need to do any setup work.
    Unless you have a very advanced setup or need a special configuration, you probably want to only use that one.
    In ``afterEach`` block one should add ``sinon.restore()``, which restores all fakes created through sandbox.

-4. Make sure to have at least 80% line test coverage.
-Running ``npm test --coverage`` to create a coverage report.
+5. Make sure to have at least 80% line test coverage.
+Running ``yarn test --coverage`` to create a coverage report.
 You can also simply run the tests in IntelliJ IDEA with coverage activated.

-5. It is preferable to test a component through the interaction of the user with the template.
+6. It is preferable to test a component through the interaction of the user with the template.
 This decouples the test from the concrete implementation used in the component.
    For example if you have a component that loads and displays some data when the user clicks a button, you should query for that button, simulate a click and then assert that the data has been loaded and that the expected template changes have occurred.